 Adapting to COVID era health protocols and their impact on class format presented a novel environmental challenge during the first year of Jim’s undergraduate education.
 He developed sleep apnea in the same year and indicated “drowsiness throughout the day” and “staying inside” as significantly impactful throughout the academic semesters.
 Difficulties attaining restful sleep influenced his concentration and prompted him to incorporate exercise for its energizing effects.

 Beyond the difficulties imposed by sleep apnea, interpersonal challenges with his roommate prompted further adjustment.
 Jim responded quickly, stating “I put in a room (transfer) request, and was able to move somewhere else.”
-He stated the transition was important to retaining focus on developing effective homework habits and refocused on using available resources to bolster academic progress.
+He stated the transition was important to retain focus on developing effective homework habits and refocused on using available resources to bolster academic progress.
 The availability of professors was critical to Jim’s growth, he stated “I feel most the professors are down to help you if you need help during office hours...”

 Self-Regulation